The-Poolz/synthetic-token/README.md

 ### Contract Creation

-When we create a synthetic token, we need to adhere to the settings of the original token as much as possible.
+When we create a synthetic token, we need to stick to the settings of the original token.

 - Decimal numbers must be the same as the original token
 - If the capitalization of the synthetic token is greater than the original token, we will not be able to block the original tokens